Sup2point0/integrity/guides/integrals/collections/int-int.md

 > *e<sup>&thinsp;x</sup> is famously both the derivative and antiderivative of e<sup>&thinsp;x</sup>.*

 Well-known, well-established.
+Unironically.

 ## ICR

-> *If you multiply through by $2$, it’s easier to spot the inverse chain rule.*
+> *If you multiply through by $2$, it’s easier to spot the ICR.*

 [Inverse chain rule](../method/archain-rule.md).
 Also known as *archain*.

 ## IPR

-> *You can skip too the solution much faster here by spotting the inverse product rule.*
+> *You can skip to the solution much faster here by spotting the IPR.*

 [Inverse product rule](../methods/arcprod-rule.md).
 Also known as *arcprod*.

 ## IQR

-> *It’s really, really hard to spot the inverse quotient rule in this integral.
+> *It’s really, really hard to spot the IQR in this integral.

 Inverse quotient rule.
 Also known as *arcquot*.